Our Collective Power

 In 1970, 20 million individuals — at the time, 10% of the U.S. population — mobilized to call for greater protections for our planet.
 This became the world’s first Earth Day.

-In the 49 years since that first Earth Day, EDN has created civically–oriented innovative programs with partners both inside and outside of the environmental movement to tackle new challenges.
+In the 50 years since that first Earth Day, EDN has created civically oriented innovative programs with partners both inside and outside of the environmental movement to tackle new challenges.
 Our environmental campaigns mobilize individuals around the world on issues from voter registration to environmental education.

-As we look to 2020 and the 50th anniversary of Earth Day, Earth Day Network is working with partners around the world to build a historic moment when citizens of the world will rise up in a united call for the creativity, innovation, ambition, and bravery that we need to meet our climate crisis and seize the enormous opportunities of a zero-carbon future.
+As we look beyond 2020 and the 50th anniversary of Earth Day, Earth Day Network is working with partners around the world to build a historic movement when citizens of the world will rise up in a united call for the creativity, innovation, ambition, and bravery that we need to meet our climate crisis and seize the enormous opportunities of a zero-carbon future.

 The World’s Largest Movement Needs You